Psychellic/Analysis-of-Cricket-Commentary/README.md

-# Analyzing Cricket Commentary Using NLP: Identifying Key Overs and Highlights
+### Analyzing Cricket Commentary Using NLP: Identifying Key Overs and Highlights

 Cricket is a game of moments—those crucial overs that can turn the tide of the match.
 In this blog, I will walk you through an NLP project designed to analyze cricket commentary and extract key insights.
 By inputting the overs and runs of a match, the program identifies the top 10 overs with the highest wickets and highlights interesting events that occurred in those overs.
 This can be a powerful tool for cricket analysts, commentators, and fans who want to delve deeper into the game's intricacies.

-# Table of Contents
+#### Table of Contents
-1. Introduction
+1. Demo
-2. Project Overview
+2. Problem Statement
-3. Data Collection and Preparation
-4. NLP Techniques for Commentary Analysis
+3. Motivation
+4. Approach
-5. Identifying Key Overs
+5. Results/Discussion
-6. Highlighting Interesting Points
-7. Conclusion
+6. Conclusion

 ---

-# 1. Introduction
+### 1. Demo

+Check out the live demo of our Cricket Commentary Analysis tool: [Cricket Commentary Analyzer Demo](https://example.com/demo)

+---

+### 2. Problem Statement

+Cricket matches are filled with critical moments that can drastically influence the outcome of the game.
+Identifying these moments from ball-by-ball commentary can provide valuable insights.
+The problem we aim to solve is to analyze cricket commentary to identify the top 10 overs with the highest number of wickets and highlight interesting points that occurred during these overs.

+### 3. Motivation

-Cricket commentary, whether text or audio, is rich in details that can provide deep insights into the flow of the game.
-By leveraging Natural Language Processing (NLP), we can analyze this commentary to extract meaningful patterns and highlight the most critical moments of a match.
+Cricket analysts, commentators, and fans often miss out on the finer details of a match's turning points.
+By leveraging Natural Language Processing (NLP), we can extract these moments from the commentary, providing a deeper understanding of the game.
+This project aims to enhance the viewing experience and offer a tool for in-depth match analysis.

-# 2. Project Overview

-The goal of this project is to analyze cricket commentary to:
-- Identify the top 10 overs with the highest number of wickets.
-- Highlight interesting points that occurred in those overs.

-We will achieve this by:
-- Collecting and preparing the commentary data.
-- Applying NLP techniques to process the text.
-- Extracting and analyzing the overs with the highest wickets.
-- Highlighting key events in those overs.
+### 4. Approach

-# 3. Data Collection and Preparation
+#### Data Collection and Preparation

-# Data Collection

-For this project, we use a dataset from Kaggle, the Cricket Scorecard and Commentary Dataset(https://www.kaggle.com/datasets/raghuvansht/cricket-scorecard-and-commentary-dataset).
-This dataset includes detailed ball-by-ball commentary for various cricket matches, which is essential for our analysis.
+We use the [Cricket Scorecard and Commentary Dataset](https://www.kaggle.com/datasets/raghuvansht/cricket-scorecard-and-commentary-dataset) from Kaggle, which includes detailed ball-by-ball commentary for various cricket matches.

-#### Data Structure

-The dataset includes:
-- Over number
-- Ball number
-- Commentary text
-- Wickets information
-- Runs scored
+#### NLP Techniques for Commentary Analysis

+- **Text Preprocessing:** Tokenization, stopword removal, and lemmatization to clean and prepare the commentary text.
+- **Sentiment Analysis:** To gauge the excitement level of each commentary line.
+- **Named Entity Recognition (NER):** To extract players' names, actions, and other important entities from the commentary.

+#### Identifying Key Overs

+1. Aggregate the number of wickets per over.
+2. Sort the overs by the number of wickets in descending order.
+3. Select the top 10 overs.

+#### Highlighting Interesting Points

+1. Filter the commentary data for the top 10 overs.
+2. Apply sentiment analysis to identify lines with high excitement levels.
+3. Use NER to extract and highlight key events.

+### 5. Results/Discussion

+By analyzing the commentary data, we successfully identified the top 10 overs with the highest number of wickets.
+For each of these overs, we highlighted the most exciting moments, providing insights into how the match unfolded.
+This analysis not only helps in understanding past matches but also serves as a valuable resource for live commentary and strategic planning.

+Example Output:

 Sample Data: